Ivonnor1975/myteam/README.md

 # My Team Generator

 ## Description
-A Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+A Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person. the web page offers a quick access to their emails and GitHub profiles.

 ![License](https://img.shields.io/badge/license-MIT-Blue.svg)